AutoLabModena/AutoLab-Co-Manipulation-Dataset/README.md

 <br>
 <br>

-The Panda Co-Manipulation Dataset was introducted as part of the paper entitled **Arc-Length-Based Warping for Robot Skill Synthesis from Multiple Demonstrations** by __G.Braglia, D.Tebaldi, A.E.Lazzaretti and L.Biagiotti__, from University of Modena and Reggio Emilia and Federal Technological University of Paranà. <br>
+The AutoLab Co-Manipulation Dataset was introducted as part of the paper entitled **Arc-Length-Based Warping for Robot Skill Synthesis from Multiple Demonstrations** by __G.Braglia, D.Tebaldi, A.E.Lazzaretti and L.Biagiotti__, from University of Modena and Reggio Emilia and Federal Technological University of Paranà. <br>
 If you find this dataset useful for your work/research, please cite:
 ```bibtex
 @misc{braglia2024arclengthbasedwarpingrobotskill,